MauriceBrg/aws-blog.de-projects/terraform_switch_environment/article.md

 ## Wrapping up

 Today I shared with you a script that might be useful if you work with multiple environments within your Terraform stack.
-The script is most likely not perfect - but it was good enough for my purpose.
+The script is most likely not perfect - but it's currently good enough for my purpose.
 If you have ideas on how to improve it or some other kind of feedback - I'd love to hear from you.
 Just message me on twitter: [@Maurice_Brg](https://twitter.com/Maurice_Brg) or write me an email.

+You can find the code for all of this on [Github](https://github.com/MauriceBrg/aws-blog.de-projects/tree/master/terraform_switch_environment/project)